Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Discussion

+During the revision, we realized that the current definition of $\underline{\mathrm{ONC}_3}$ \Req{ONC3} is only valid when the thresholds are fixed and evenly spaced in the latent space, which is the case for our fixed threshold experiments but is not for the others.
+Even though, our overall conclusion for the learnable threshold case remains unaffected because it is clear from other analyses including the latent space visualization that ONC3 behavior does not occur in the same manner as with fixed thresholds.
+Developing generally applicable ONC3 metrics is possible but the corresponding experiment is left for future work.

-\paragraph{Conclusion.} This study extended the NC theory to CLM-based OR.
-We proved under the UFM framework that three hallmark properties of ONC---within-class mean collapse, alignment of class means along a one-dimensional classifier subspace, and naturally ordered placement of latent variables---inevitably emerge.
-Furthermore, in the small-regularization limit, we showed that a highly local and simple relation between the thresholds and the latent variables emerges.
-Experiments on real-world datasets confirmed the theoretical predictions and additionally demonstrated that fixed thresholds not only preserve the ONC structure but also accelerate and stabilize training.
-These make ONC a potentially effective concept for improving practical performance in generic OR tasks.
+\paragraph{Conclusion.} This study extended the NC theory to CLM-based OR through the UFM framework, to find ONC involving three hallmark properties.
+In the small-regularization limit, we also showed that a highly local and simple relation between the thresholds and the latent variables emerges.
+Experiments on real-world datasets confirmed the theoretical predictions and additionally demonstrated that fixed thresholds not only exhibit ONC but also lead to training speedup and better classification accuracy.
+These suggest that ONC can be an effective concept for generic OR tasks.